DanRVP/shiptheory-php/README.md

 composer require dan-rogers/shiptheory-php
 ```

+## Configuration
+The library currently utilises a .env file to configure certain aspects of the application.

+IMPORTANT: It does not use any version of phpdotenv and instead uses its own custom implementation to keep it lightweight.

+Copy values from `.env.example` into a new or existing .env file in the root of your project.

+Currently supported configuration options:
+- SHIPTHEORY_PHP_LOG_REQUESTS - (Boolean) When set to `true` requests are logged.
+When `false` or nonexistent requests are not logged.
+- SHIPTHEORY_PHP_SSL_VERIFY_PEER - (Boolean) When set to `true` SSL verification is enabled.
+When `false` or nonexistent requests do not use SSL verification.

 ## Usage
+The workflow is similar for all endpoints, queries and bookings.
+Examples exist in the file `Examples`.
+If you want to see all endpoint methods, then look in `src/Http/ShiptheoryClient.php`.

 It is recommended that you use the objects provied to build your requests as they will result with a perfect request body every time.
 However, if you wish you can just provide the query parameters or the JSON body (depending on request type) as a string to the method you are calling.

 ## Example of viewing a shipment